The anxiety trap

 This is where the prefrontal cortex in the brain takes over.
 When the amygdala communicates with the hippocampus (our memory centre) and the prefrontal cortex (our analysing, problem-solving and interpreting centre) it is trying to make sense of the stress stimuli and find a solution to relieve you of anxiety.
 If not the prefrontal cortex carries on processing and going into overdrive: thinking, tracking, analysing data, problem-solving and searching for a solution.

 But when the prefrontal cortex becomes hyper-aroused, you carry on worrying, wracking your nerves, screen-playing events, searching for an answer.
-If you ignore the sensations in your body, in favour of your thoughts – trying to think you way out of a problem – you will not discharge the stress hormones triggered by the fight-flight-or-freeze response.
+If you ignore the sensations in your body, in favour of your thoughts – trying to think your way out of a problem – you will not discharge the stress hormones triggered by the fight-flight-or-freeze response.
 You will be hijacked by your anxious thoughts and remain trapped in your anxiety.

 And when the amygdala is overloaded with intense sensory-stress-stimuli over a long period of time, it converts these messages into distress signals and traumatic memories.
-This means the brain becomes overly sensitive to other associated sensory-stimuli.
+This means the brain becomes overly sensitive to other associated sensory stimuli.

-When these memories and interpretation centres are reactivated by reminders of a traumatic or distressing event; the brain may receive a sensory cue, but not have a story for it; or a narrative memory for what happened.
+When these memories and interpretation centres are reactivated by reminders of a traumatic or distressing event; the brain may receive a sensory cue, but not have a story for it or a narrative memory for what happened.
 It is blind to the source of the anxiety: it senses but does not see a story for it.
-In this case the prefrontal cortex goes into overdrive: a state of hyper-arousal.
+In this case, the prefrontal cortex goes into overdrive: a state of hyper-arousal.
 This is when you become most conscious of it.